GerbView can convert all your older Gerber files to the new extended Gerber format, also known as RS-274X.

 Because of this the first you will need to do, is to make sure that the Gerber format settings are correct.

-Open the Tools->Options dialog and locate the Gerber section.
+Open the Options dialog found in the Settings tab and locate the Gerber section.

-After you've checked that the format settings are correct you can now load all the Gerber layers using the Add Layer command:
+After you've checked that the format settings are correct you can now load all the Gerber layers using the Add Layer command, found in the Home tab:

 When all the required layers and an aperture file have been loaded, you can visually check that everything looks ok: